Board of Directors

-Jodi Nishioka joined Wayfind in 2011.
-She has worked for over 20 years on behalf of low-income communities, particularly women, children and immigrant/refugee communities.
-She started her career as an attorney advocating for battered immigrant women and single mothers fighting for child support in legal aid organizations in Boston and Honolulu.
-Jodi continued her work on behalf of disenfranchised communities within state and city governments in Hawaii and Seattle and later with grassroots nonprofit organizations.
-Currently, Jodi enjoys her work at Wayfind because it combines her legal skills with her dedication to improving the status of low-income communities.
-She believes in Wayfind’s mission of increasing community development and capacity through its support of nonprofits and microenterprise businesses.
-Jodi is also on the Board of Directors of the Women’s Funding Alliance and enjoys practicing yoga, golfing and spending time with her family.
+Jodi Nishioka (she/her) has worked for over 20 years on behalf of low-income communities, particularly women, children and immigrant/refugee communities.
+She started her career as an attorney advocating for immigrant domestic violence surviviors and single mothers fighting for child support in legal aid organizations in Boston and Honolulu.
+Jodi continued her work on behalf of women and children within state and city governments in Hawaii and Seattle and later with grassroots nonprofit organizations.
+Jodi enjoys her work because it combines her legal skills with her dedication to building power in communities of color and low-income communities.
+Jodi is also on the Board of Directors of JustLead Washington and enjoys practicing yoga, golfing and spending time with her family.

 Laura Rodriguez (she/her) is originally from Northern California and has a background in Humanities and Education.
 Laura has spent time teaching an age range that spans from young children to adults in a variety of settings and internationally.
 An avid traveler, Laura has spent time living in Mexico and France, and is trilingual.
 Laura is passionate about racial justice and upstream, systemic change.
 She sits on the committee of the Community Justice Program, which works locally to support youth in leadership development, understanding of structural oppression and supports their efforts to organize in their communities.
 Laura enjoys karaoke and can be found enjoying soup year round.